escummy/fullstack-project/README.md

-# Complete typescript setup using node, babel, eslint and prettier to avoid conflicts.
+# Typescript setup using node, express, eslint and babel

 <!-- ## Travis CI badges and github actions
 # Logo: Framework, tool, base of the project not all  -->